 Consumer Protection.
 Carter was also the “most consumer-friendly president in the nation’s history,” according to Eizenstat.
 By deregulating the trucking and airline industries, President Carter enhanced economic efficiencies that placed downward pressures on prices and democratized air travel, making it accessible to nearly everyone.
 He appointed disciples of Ralph Nader to head key regulatory agencies who implemented significant improvements to consumer product safety and occupational health and safety, mandated automobile airbags, placed limits on child advertising, and reformed the banking industry’s lending practices, all of which we take for granted today.

 Women’s Equality.
 Carter was the first president to truly embrace and materially advance women’s equality.
-When Carter took office in 1977, only one of 97 judges serving in the federal judiciary was a woman.
+When Carter took office in 1977, only one of 97 federal appellate judges and five of 399 federal district court judges were women.
 By the time he left office in 1981, he had appointed 40 women to the federal bench, five times more than all the presidents in U.S. history combined.
 He issued a presidential executive order prohibiting sex discrimination in the federal workplace and appointed women to top positions in the White House, regulatory agencies, and executive branch departments, including the Department of Defense.

 While all these accomplishments have had lasting effects on the everyday lives of Americans, it was in the realm of foreign policy where Carter achieved his most historically significant successes: peace between Israel and Egypt, the elevation of human rights as an instrument of U.S. foreign policy, and ratification of the Panama Canal Treaty.